Professor Joe Moshenska

 My first book, Feeling Pleasures: The Sense of Touch in Renaissance England (OUP, 2014; paperback 2017), explored the varied and contested importance of touch.
 I combined sustained analyses of specific figures - particularly Spenser, Lancelot Andrewes, and Milton - with explorations of areas including the touching of relics and the Eucharist, of paintings and sculptures, the role of touch in faith healing and experimental science, the philosophical history of tickling, and the early reception of Chinese medicine in England.

 My articles have appeared in PMLA, English Literary History, Modern Philology and elsewhere.
-They have mostly focused on early modern topics, but also include essays on Spenser and Hegel and Spenser and Proust, and I have an essay on Cynthia Ozick and idolatry forthcoming in Studies in Jewish American Literature.
+They have mostly focused on early modern topics, but also include essays on Spenser and Hegel and Spenser and Proust, and an essay on Cynthia Ozick and idolatry recently appeared in Studies in Jewish American Literature.

 Collaborations, Leadership, and Editorial Work